Smart Disaster Recovery (DR): SmartDR

 Configuring the Replication

-1. Select the Replication tab from the top menu and then click on +Configure Replication.
+1. Select the Replication tab from the top menu and then select +Configure Replication.

 2. Select the details for: